godotengine/godot-docs/tutorials/ui/gui_theme_type_variations.rst

 which means that only the base type has an effect on this node.

-You can either select a type variation from a dropdown list, or input its name manually.
+You can either select a type variation from a dropdown list, or input its name as free text.
 Variations appear on the list only if the type variation belongs to the project-wide theme, which you can configure in the project settings.
 For any other case you have to input the name of the variation manually.
 Click on the pencil icon to the right.
 Then type in the name of the type variation and click the